coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 anchor init ido-program
 ```

-As the name suggests, this is a program that helps projects do an Initial DEX Offering to investors.
+As the name suggests, this is a program that helps projects do an Initial DEX Offering to depositors.

 This program will be doing a couple of things.
-In an IDO, a project distributes its native tokens among willing investors.
+In an IDO, a project distributes its native tokens among willing depositors.
 There are a few types of IDOs which are done.
 We will be implementing a fair launch IDO platform.
 In here, a project escrows the native tokens into a pool.
-When the IDO opens, investors come and deposit their fiat tokens into the pool.
-After the IDO is over, investors can claim their native tokens, the amount of which is calculated by the the pool percentage share of their deposit.
-The project can also finally withdraw all the deposited fiat tokens.
+When the IDO opens, depositors come and deposit their deposit tokens into the pool.
+After the IDO is over, depositors can claim their native tokens, the amount of which is calculated by the the pool percentage share of their deposit.
+The project can also finally withdraw all the deposited deposit tokens.

 We recommend keeping programs in a single `lib.rs` file.